top of page

 7. John Hoedl, “The Soul as Logical Life”

-We look forward to the next Topos on February 18th, 2024, at 11 am Pacific time, which will be hosted by Philip Kime and is titled, “Some Thoughts on Consciousness, Entropy and the Edge of the Psychological.”
+We look forward to the next Topos on March 9, at 11 am Pacific time, which will be hosted by Hal Childs and is titled, “Disenchanting the “Coniunctio” and C.G.
+Jung as Revivalist Preacher”.

 Do check out the website, Dusk Owl Books, the only publishing site dedicated to PDI related publications.
 Go here https://www.duskowlbooks.com to find books by Greg Mogenson, Marco Heleno Barreto and Wolfgang Giegerich.

-Available at Dusk Owl Books are three of Giegerich’s latest books, The Historical Emergence of the I, What are the Factors that Heal? and Coniunctio.
-These important books are foundational for understanding psychology theoretically and practically.
-The Historical Emergence of the I includes a helpful explication and differentiation of subjective consciousnesses throughout the course of history.
+The Historical Emergence of the I includes an in depth explication and differentiation of subjective consciousnesses throughout the course of history.
 For example, Giegerich looks at the difference between what he calls the psychic or linguistic I, and the psychological I, as well as between the modern “I” and the “ego.”
 The range of examination is from archaic consciousness through to modern times and beyond, with the final section titled: “The soul’s way into the future through its self-overcoming: projecting its future goal as “God” into heaven and slowly realizing its projected idea.”
-What was particularly fascinating were the numerous beautiful colour plates that Giegerich included to illustrate how these historical developments of consciousness were represented in art from different eras.
+What is particularly fascinating are the numerous beautiful colour plates that Giegerich included to illustrate how these historical developments of consciousness were represented in art from different eras.

 What are the Factors that Heal? is a therapeutically based account of healing viewed from the “soul’s” perspective and is really unlike any to be found in the Jungian world.
 It is insightful for psychotherapists and anyone interested in how “soul” heals itself within the context of psychology as the discipline of interiority.
 Parts of this comparatively short book come from lectures Giegerich gave at various locations including the C. G. Jung Institute Zürich.